Instructions for Authors

 As needed

-Special articles These may include consensus statements, decision-making guides, guidelines, statements from task forces, or recommendations.
+Special Articles These may include consensus statements, decision-making guides, guidelines, statements from task forces, or recommendations.
+Note that these undergo editorial review rather than peer-review.
+Long special articles may require article processing charges to offset costs.
 Please consult the Editor at eic@sheltervet.org before submitting.
-Note that these undergo editorial review rather than peer-review.
-Free through 2024

 *Word limits may be extended when necessary; if you require more, please include a note in your cover letter to the editor with a brief justification.